stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 The long and convoluted name is caused by PSyclone automatically creating a unique module and local name.

-# Step 6: Provide a more user friendly name
+# Step 5: Provide a more user friendly name
 You can provide a more user friendly name by providing a ``region_name`` as an option to the transformation.
 The region name is a pair of strings, the first one being a module name, the second a region name.
 You can use them in any way you like.
-The options are provided as an additional dictionary to the apply function with "region" as key, and first a module name, then a local name.
+The options are provided as an additional dictionary to the ``apply`` function of a transformation, with "region" as key, and first a module name, then a local name.
 You could use:

     {"region_name": ("time_evolution", "propagate")}